Platform ecosystem: Overview

-The word “ecosystem” comes from biology and is a contraction of “ecological system”; it refers to a system in which entities have some degree of mutual dependence.
+The word "ecosystem" comes from biology and is a contraction of "ecological system"; it refers to a system in which entities have some degree of mutual dependence.
 In a platform ecosystem, the value created by each member influences the value created by others.
 Because a robust and high-quality ecosystem of complements attracts more customers, complements need each other even though they might also be competing against each other.

-A platform’s boundaries can be well-defined with a stable set of members dedicated wholly to that platform, or they can be amorphous and changing, with members entering and exiting freely, and participating in multiple platforms simultaneously.
+A platform's boundaries can be well-defined with a stable set of members dedicated wholly to that platform, or they can be amorphous and changing, with members entering and exiting freely, and participating in multiple platforms simultaneously.
 For example, consider the difference between the television/movie streaming services HBO on Demand and Amazon Prime.
 HBO on Demand exists to serve only HBO content up to consumers.
 The shows available are tightly controlled, and there is limited entry and exit of show producers.
 The Amazon Prime ecosystem is much more open.
-In fact, just about any content producer – including individual independent filmmakers—can make their content available on Amazon Prime.
+In fact, just about any content producer – including individual independent filmmakers – can make their content available on Amazon Prime.

-In many platform ecosystems there are switching costs that make it difficult or costly to change ecosystems.
-Platforms and their complements often make investments in co-specialization or sign exclusivity agreements that bind them into stickier, longer-term relationships than the market contracts used in typical reseller arrangements.
-A video game that has been made for the Microsoft Xbox, for example, cannot be played on a PlayStation console unless a new version of it is made (and the game producer may have signed a contract with Microsoft that prohibits this).
+In many platform ecosystems, there are switching costs that make it difficult or costly to change ecosystems.
+Platforms and their complements often invest in co-specialization or sign exclusivity agreements that bind them into stickier, longer-term relationships than the market contracts used in typical reseller arrangements.
+A video game that has been made for the Microsoft Xbox, for example, can only be played on a PlayStation console unless a new version of it is made (and the game producer may have signed a contract with Microsoft that prohibits this).
 A platform ecosystem is thus characterized by relationships that are neither as independent as arms-length market contracts, nor as dependent as those within a hierarchical organization.
 It is, in essence, a hybrid organizational form.
-It strikes a compromise between the loose coupling of a purely modular system, and the tight coupling of a traditional integrated product.
-It enables customers to mix-and-match some components and complements, while still enabling some co-specialization and curation of the complements and components available for the system.
-In ecosystems, gaining support and approval of the other members and legitimacy matters, as the very concept of an ecosystem is based on the idea that every organism is interdependent on other organisms within the system and gaining acceptance from powerful actors is therefore crucial.
+It strikes a compromise between the loose coupling of a purely modular system and the tight coupling of a traditional integrated product.
+It enables customers to mix and match some components and complements, while still enabling some co-specialization and curation of the complements and components available for the system.
+In ecosystems, gaining the support and approval of the other members and legitimacy matters, as the very concept of an ecosystem is based on the idea that every organism is interdependent on other organisms within the system and gaining acceptance from powerful actors is therefore crucial.